WSB98/gunslinger/README.md

 Wallet to connect to this canister through the IC and querying it for a registry of NFT holders.
 If the address of the user logging in is in the registry, then they gain access to the site - all through the magic of Plug!

+# Firebase
+Deploying to Firebase and getting your site up is very simple, and under the Spark plan you will likely be able to host your site for free until you have a few hundred active users.
+If you do not have an account with Firebase, you can set one up through your Gmail [on their website](https://firebase.google.com). <br><br>
+Once you have an account, you need to create a new project.
+Follow the steps on screen, enable Google Analytics if you wish to, then click into your project once you are done.
+Next, click on Hosting in the shortcut menu, then Get Started. <br><br> Now you will be in a step by step guide for deploying your site, the steps are as follows:
+- Make sure you have a terminal window open in the root directory of your project
+- Install the Firebase CLI into your project using [NPM](https://www.npmjs.com/) and pasting this in your terminal ```npm install -g firebase-tools```
+- Tick the checkbox if you plan on using more Firebase services
+- Paste ```firebase login``` in terminal and use your account information to login
+- Paste ```firebase init``` in terminal.
+This will change your file structure a little.
+- Register your app if you checked the box in step 1
+- Paste ```npm install firebase``` in your terminal and run it
+- There will be some code you can include in your ```main.js``` if you plan on using other Firebase services
+- And finally, paste ```firebase deploy``` in your terminal and run it to deploy your site!

+### Domains
+Your domain will be the unique identifier of your app that you set when creating the project.
+If you wish to use an alternative domain, you can purchase one on Google Domains and follow the prompts on Firebase to add a custom domain.
+Then back in [Google Domains](https://domains.google.com) you will need to change some information to connect the site rather than just redirect to your app.

 ## Notes
 - The NFTs used in this template are minted on [ICPSwap](https://icpswap.com), which affects the function you will call from the canister
 - This is just the frontend template, and a guide is coming on hosting and options for databases